Taiwoogbonyomi/arts/README.md

 ## User Stories
-Like with the backend, I used the Kanban project board in GitHub to help guide me through the user stories for the frontend application. creating this API.
-I used Agile principles again to create 5 EPICs and their subsequent user stories, where each user story belongs to one EPIC.
-Since most user stories dealing with my 7 separate apps in this project were discussed in the backend README documentation, I'll cover new EPICs here along with their user stories.

-### NavBar
-As the developer I can create a functional navigation bar at the top of my page so that users can easily look at different pages of the site.

-#### User Stories
-- As a user I can click each navbar icon so that I am redirected to different pages.
+### Site Users (Artists & Art Enthusiasts)
-- As a user I can upload a profile picture so that other users can see who my account belongs to.
+- As a user, I want to create an account so that I can interact with the community.

-### Homepage
-As the developer I can create a homepage where users can log in / register and see site information so that they know of events occurring.

-#### User Stories
-- As a user I can create an account so that I can create and view posts and see other users' profiles.
+- As a user, I want to log in and out securely so that I can protect my account.
-- As a user I can log into my account so that I can interact fully with the website.
+- As a user, I want to reset my password in case I forget it.
-- As a logged in user I can see a list of posts so that I can like and share my comments on.
+- As a user, I want to update my profile with a bio, profile picture, and links to my social media.
-- As a logged in user I can use the search bar so that I can search for posts or other users by keyword.
-- As a logged in user I can view the 'popular profiles' section so that I can see profiles of other users and choose to follow them.

-### Profile
-As the developer I can create a Profile section so that users can update personal information and images.

-#### User Stories
-- As a user I can upload a picture so that other users can see who I am via my profile.
-- As a user I can view others' profiles so that I can see their posts and profile details.
+- As a user, I want to follow other artists so that I can see their latest posts.
-- As a user I can edit my own profile so that the information always remains updated and correct.
+- As a user, I want to like and comment on posts to engage with other artists.
-- As a user I can change my username and password so that these credentials are updated in case of a security issue.
+- As a user, I want to edit or delete my comments in case I make a mistake.

-### Comments
-As the developer I can create a Comments section so that users can comment on posts and interact with others on the site

-#### User Stories
-- As a user I can comment on a post so that others will know my opinion.
+- As a user, I want to upload and manage my artwork so that I can showcase my portfolio.
-- As a user I can view other comments on a post or event to know what their opinion is on the post.
+- As a user, I want to categorize my artwork (e.g., Portraits, Landscapes) to help users find relevant content.
-- As a user I can edit my own comments so that information is corrected.
+- As a user, I want to save my favorite artworks to revisit them later.
-- As a user I can delete my own comments so that any erroneous information from a comment is not on the site.
+- As a user, I want to share art events so that others can participate.
+- As a user, I want to receive notifications for likes, comments, and follows so that I stay updated.
-- As a user I can like and unlike comments of other users.
+- As a user, I want to participate in art challenges and contests to improve my skills.

-### Following
+### Site Owners/Admins
-As the developer I can create a followers section so that registered, logged in users can follow and unfollow other users.

-#### User Stories
-- As a user I can follow another registered user so that I can view their profile on my feed page.
+- As an admin, I want to manage user accounts so that I can moderate the platform.
-- As a user I can unfollow another registered user so that their profile information will no longer be visible on my feed page.
-- As the developer I can create follow / unfollow buttons so that registered, logged in users can follow and unfollow other users.
+- As an admin, I want to remove inappropriate posts or comments to maintain a safe environment.
+- As an admin, I want to feature certain posts or artists to highlight great content.
+- As an admin, I want to review reported posts or users and take necessary action.
+- As an admin, I want to analyze site activity to improve user engagement.

 [Back to top](<#table-of-contents>)